Short course

 The course is divided into six topics, covering important parts of university life – such as study habits, reading and writing skills, and critical thinking.

 Throughout, you'll build your academic skills, and a range of others that will help you to succeed at university.
-You'll learn through a mixture of lectures, articles and quizzes - and as the course is online, you can study at a pace that suits you – with new content being released on a weekly basis from the start of July.
+You'll learn through a mixture of lectures, articles and quizzes - and as the course is online, you can study at a pace that suits you – with new content being released weekly from the start of July.

 Topics